-• The manager and staff understood their roles and responsibilities.
+• The registered manager and staff understood their roles and responsibilities.

-• The provider and manager monitored the quality of the service to make sure they delivered a high standard of care and to drive improvement.
+• The provider and registered manager monitored the quality of the service to make sure they delivered a high standard of care and to drive improvement.

-• The provider recognised and celebrated the hard work and dedication of staff through an 'Employee of the Month' scheme.
-This included people, relatives and staff nominating individual staff members, detailing reasons why.
-The top three nominated were then presented with a prize and celebrated in the home and via the monthly newsletters.
+• The provider recognised and celebrated the hard work and dedication of staff through a 'Kindness in Care' award scheme.
+This included people and their relatives nominating individual staff members, detailing reasons why.
+The winners are presented with a prize, certificate and badge and are celebrated in the home, displayed on noticeboards.